The-AI-Alliance/trust-safety-user-guide/docs/glossary.markdown

 ## Explainability

-Can humans understand why the system behaves the way that it does in a particular scenario?
+Can humans understand why the system behaves the way that it does in a particular situation?

 ## Fairness